I am a

-As computers behave more like humans, the best way to prepare for a successful career is to master the skills that artificial intelligence never will, and that employers demand.
+The best way to prepare for a successful career is to master the skills that artificial intelligence never will, and that employers demand.
 LinkedIn’s research on the job skills most sought-after by employers in 2020 found that the four most-wanted “soft skills” were creativity, persuasion, collaboration and adaptability.
-With Griffith’s Bachelor of Arts degree you’ll learn to think critically and creatively, to innovate, collaborate, communicate for influence and harness the power of your ideas.
+These skills can lead to incredible careers, amazing journeys and brilliant ideas to help make the world a better place.

 You will have the flexibility of studying on-campuses or online through our digital campus, and you can choose to study part-time or full-time, over two or three trimesters each year.